An observational determination of the evolving extragalactic background light from the multiwavelength HST/CANDELS survey in the Fermi and CTA era: Methodology

 In case (2), sources where the reddest detection is MIPS/24~$\mu$m, the global dust emission has to be extrapolated from a single point.
 This extrapolation must be carried out with care since galaxies at different redshifts might present different warm-to-cold dust characteristics.
-Indeed, it is well known that ULIRGs at $z\sim2$ present more prominent PAH features (probed by the MIPS datapoint) than galaxies of the same luminosity in the local Universe.
+Indeed, it is well known that Ultra-Luminous Infrared Galaxies (ULIRGs) at $z\sim2$ present more prominent PAH features (probed by the MIPS datapoint) than galaxies of the same luminosity in the local Universe.
 High-$z$ ULIRGs present SEDs which are more similar to local LIRGs, with strong PAH emission \citep[see][]{Papovich11}.
 We note, however, that we have far-IR detections for ULIRGs at high-redshift, so this effect is included in our data.
-For less luminous objects, systematic uncertainties are lower \citep[see][ R09]{Sajina12}.
+For less luminous objects, systematic uncertainties are lower \citep[see][ \citetalias{Rieke09}]{Sajina12}.
 In any case, we obtain a dust emission model for every MIPS-only detection by first estimating a L(TIR) with methods that account for the redshift evolution of (U)LIRGs, and then assigning a model that mataches that luminosity.
-For the first part of our method, we use the expression from \citet[hereafter W11]{W11} that derives the L(TIR) given the observed MIPS/24~$\mu$m flux density in mJy ($\mathrm{F_{\nu}}$), using a coefficient C($z$) that depends on the redshift of thegalaxy,
+For the first part of our method, we use the expression from \citet[hereafter \citetalias{Wuyts11}]{Wuyts11} that derives the L(TIR) given the observed MIPS/24~$\mu$m flux density in mJy ($\mathrm{F_{\nu}}$), using a coefficient C($z$) that depends on the redshift of thegalaxy,

 where L$_{\odot}$ corresponds to solar bolometric luminosity, for which we adopt L$_{\odot}$ = 3.826 $\times 10^{33}$ erg s$^{-1}$.
-L(TIR) is defined as the integrated luminosity between 8 and 1000~$\mu$m.
-Then, we associate a scaled CE01 dust emission template to every inferred L(TIR).
-We choose the CE01 templates because they are normalized by L(TIR) luminosity, so that there is a direct association between L(TIR) and a CE01 template.
-We will discuss the implications of this choice in \autoref{sec:results}. \autoref{fig:seds} shows an example of a galaxy of type (2), depicting in red the final dust-emission model.
+Then, we associate a scaled \citetalias{ChEl01} dust emission template to every inferred L(TIR).
+We choose the \citetalias{ChEl01} templates because they are normalized by L(TIR) luminosity, so that there is a direct association between L(TIR) and a \citetalias{ChEl01} template.
+We will discuss the implications of this choice in Sect.\ \ref{sec:results}. \autoref{fig:seds} shows an example of a galaxy of type (2), depicting in red the final dust-emission model.
 We note that our method also includes checking that the model is consistent with the upper limits imposed by the Herschel data, typically sampling the peak of the IR SED.